falkaer/the-guide/m2_concurrency/s1_threads.md

 # Threads
+Now I will introduce how to explicitly define a thread and give it some work to do.
+This can be very good for workloads which are long running and data independent.

 This section is somewhat based on [The Book](https://doc.rust-lang.org/book/ch16-00-concurrency.html).
 In the last section we looked at what a parallelization library like Rayon can do.
 Under the hood, it does quite a lot of stuff.
 It subdivides a collection, in the examples I showed you, these collections were all